-- 2. To use NP resolution in the HTTP mode, add a row to NP Resolution List by clicking Add, click the cell in Type column, and select HTTP/HTTPS.
+2. To use NP resolution in the HTTP mode, add a row to NP Resolution List by clicking Add, click the cell in Type column, and select HTTP/HTTPS.
 Then click Properties, enter the address of the Web server in Target Host, and enter the port number in Service Port.
-If the HTTP mode is used only on some servers, set the cells of the servers not to be used to Do Not Use. - For the setup example in this chapter, the HTTP mode is not used. - 3.
-Specify the operation to perform when a network partition is detected.
-Select Stop the cluster service or Stop the cluster service and shutdown OS. - For the setup example in this chapter, Stop the cluster service is selected. - 4.
-Click Next.
+If the HTTP mode is used only on some servers, set the cells of the servers not to be used to Do Not Use.

+3. Specify the operation to perform when a network partition is detected.
+Select Stop the cluster service or Stop the cluster service and shutdown OS.

+For the setup example in this chapter, Stop the cluster service is selected.